 The validation process consisted in the comparison between the observations and the estimates computed for each one of those observations.
-The assessment was carried out through seven statistical and graphical analyses.
+The assessment was carried out through seven statistical and graphical analyses:

-- i.
-A graphical comparison and Pearson correlation coefficient calculation of the means of all the 5520 stations considered in the study.
-Also, the 95th percentile of maximum temperature and 5th percentile of minimum temperature were considered to ascertain the accuracy of the extremes' prediction. - ii.
-A graphical representation of the Pearson correlation frequencies, by month, to show the agreement between observations and estimates. - iii.
-A graphical representation of counts of temperature values, by categories based on absolute values.
-This is useful to show potential biases in specific ranges of temperature.

-- iv.
-A collection of statistical tests to compare observations and estimates by altitudinal ranges using daily values.
-The tests include the mean of observations (OBSm), the mean of estimates (PREDm), the mean absolute error (MAE), the mean error (ME), the ratio of means (RM) and the ratio of standard deviations (RSD). - v.
-Same as iv but by month instead of elevations. - vi.
-A graphical representation of the count of temperature differences between observations and estimates. - vii.
-A graphical representation of the temporal evolution of mean annual uncertainty.
+- i) A graphical comparison and Pearson correlation coefficient calculation of the means of all the 5,520 stations considered in the study.
+Also, the 95th percentile of maximum temperature and 5th percentile of minimum temperature were considered to ascertain the accuracy of the extremes' prediction; - ii) a graphical representation of the Pearson correlation frequencies, by months, to show the agreement between observations and estimates; - 25 iii) a graphical representation of counts of temperature values, by categories based on absolute values.
+This is useful to show potential biases in specific ranges of temperature; - iv) a collection of statistical tests to compare observations and estimates by altitudinal ranges using daily values.
+The tests include the mean of observations (OBSm), the mean of estimates (PREDm), the mean absolute error (MAE), the mean error (ME), the ratio of means (RM) and the ratio of standard deviations (RSD); - 30 v) same as (iv) but by months instead of elevations; - vi) a graphical representation of the count of temperature differences between observations and estimates; and - vii) a graphical representation of the temporal evolution of mean annual uncertainty.